-Have you heard of the 11 types of internet fraud?
+Have you heard of these 12 types of fraud?

 7 minutes to read

-Tens of thousands of people fall victim to online fraud every year in Belgium alone.
-What are the most common types of online fraud, and how can you protect yourself against them?
-Let's take a look…
+Tens of thousands of people fall victim to (online) fraud every year in Belgium alone.
+What are the most common types and how can you protect yourself against them?

 1. Fake websites and online shops